 Through a series of policy announcements beginning in 2014, AQSIQ established the Cross Border E-Commerce (CBEC) import channel.
 CBEC allows imports of certain products directly from foreign suppliers through an internet platform registered by GACC, but only through certain CBEC pilot ports of entry.
 Since import duties are waived and value added taxes as well as consumption tax are discounted by thirty percent, the retail price of CBEC goods can be significantly lower compared to the same goods imported through traditional trade.
 Product compliance inspections within CBEC pilot zones are like those of passenger baggage inspections, which are on average shorter and less restrictive (i.e., lower customs sampling rates).
-Since CBEC remains a government trial policy, individual pilot zones have been allowed flexibility in the way they inspect products, collect tax, and follow national registration policies for imported products.
+Since CBEC remains a privileged government policy, individual pilot zones have been allowed flexibility in the way they inspect products, collect tax, and follow national registration policies for imported products.

 Since 2016, the PRC has maintained a "positive list" of the products that are permitted in CBEC, rather than a "negative list" of the products that are NOT permitted in CBEC.
-On February 21, 2021, the Ministry of Finance released the notice on Adjustment of the Positive Products List of Cross-Border E-commerce Retail Imports (link in Chinese), which became effective on March 1, 2022.
+On February 21, 2021, the Ministry of Finance released the notice on Adjustment of the Positive Products List of Cross-Border E-commerce Retail Imports (link in Chinese), which went into effect on March 1, 2022.
 Importers of goods on the positive list are exempt from submitting an import license to Customs.
 Chinese language labels also do not need to be affixed physically onto the products and exporters can keep the original foreign packaging and labeling.
-However, products subject to specific SAMR rules (such as special foods) require product registration prior to import.
+However, products subject to http://gkml.samr.gov.cn/nsjg/fgs/202011/t20201103\322883.html specific SAMR rules (such as special foods) require product registration prior to import.
 Items not on the positive list will not be allowed entry through CBEC.